KamWithK/AnkiconnectAndroid/README.md

 ### Problem: The add card button does not appear
-- Check that the `Enable Anki integration` setting in Yomichan is indeed enabled, and properly connected.
+- Check that the `Enable Anki integration` setting in Yomitan is indeed enabled, and properly connected.
 - Under `Anki` → `Configure Anki card format`, ensure that the Deck and Model at the top right corner are not highlighted in red.
 If they are, please select the correct deck and/or model.
 - Under `Anki` → `Show card tags`, make sure this is set to `Never`.